The Replicator Dynamic, Chain Components and the Response Graph: Preliminaries

 \begin{thm}[The replicator has no interior attractors, \cite{eshel1983coevolutionary}] Let $G$ be a game, with $X$ the strategy space.
 Under the replicator, there are no attractors in the interior of $X$. \end{thm}

 This does not mean that there are no attractors at all---only that each must contain at least some points on the boundary of $X$.
 This theorem also applies identically to repellors.
-Inductive repetition of this theorem combined with the flow along edges gives us: \begin{lem}[Attractors contain pure profiles, \cite{vlatakis2020no}] Every attractor of the replicator flow $\phi$ contains an attracting set of nodes in the response graph. \end{lem} Its importance is due to the connection between attractors and the response graph structure.
+Inductive repetition of this theorem combined with the flow along edges gives us: \begin{lem}[Attractors contain pure profiles, \cite{vlatakis2020no}] Every attractor of the replicator flow $\phi$ contains an attracting set of nodes in the response graph. \end{lem} Lemma~\ref{attractors contain nodes} establishes a connection between attractors and the response graph.
 In particular, because sink connected components are minimal attracting sets, it follows that every attractor of the replicator contains a sink connected component.